Extracorporeal Shock Wave Therapy (ESWT)

 Treatment

-During the session, you will be sitting comfortably on a table.
-A scanner will be used to guide the shock wave emitter exactly to the site of injury.
-Around 2000 shock waves will be fired and a tapping sensation will be followed with each shock wave.
-Duration of each session is about 30 minutes.
+During the session, you will be lying comfortably on a patient table.
+An applicator device will be used to guide the shock wave emitter exactly to the site of injury.
+Around 1500-2000 shock waves will be fired and a tapping sensation will be followed with each shock wave.
+Duration of each session is about 15- 30 minutes.

 Post-treatment Care